 The South Ripley Solar Project (the Facility) will include the installation of a variety of visual screening treatments at appropriate locations throughout the Facility Site.
-The following Conceptual Visual Mitigation Plan, developed with the goal of minimizing and mitigating the Facility's visual effects on the surrounding landscape, consists of a master plant list and modular planting designs appropriate for varied circumstances.
+The following conceptual Landscape Mitigation Planting Plan, developed with the goal of minimizing and mitigating the Facility's visual effects on the surrounding landscape, consists of a master plant list and modular planting designs appropriate for varied circumstances.
+In addition, a custom conceptual mitigation planting plan was dveloped for the Interconnection Facility to respond to the specific and unique conditions anticipated at that location.
 The plan avoids the use of non-natural forms and materials such as berms and privacy fences which, while common in some landscape settings, would contrast inappropriately with the largely agricultural landscape surrounding the Facility Site.